47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 Scroll down the page and _Save_ the changes.

 While you are at the bottom of the page, expand _Advanced Settings_, go to the _Endpoints_ tab, and take note of the _JSON Web Key Set_ value.
 It will look similar to `https://goletsgo.us.auth0.com/.well-known/jwks.json`.
-We will be using this URL in next steps when instructing your application to trust Auth0 as an authentication provider.
+We will be using this URL in next steps when instructing your LetsGo application to trust Auth0 as an authentication provider.

 ### Configure Auth0 in the local environment